adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/kahmil/kahmil_labnotebook.md

 - The **ESP32 can drive the CSD17312Q5 directly at 3.3V** without a gate driver.
 - **Minimal power dissipation** (~0.065W at 6A), so **no heat sink is needed**.

+## 3/24/25: TA meeting questions + PCB checks
+### TA meeting
+- Can we use content/paragraphs from design doc for the individual report?
+What if it's sections that we wrote personally.

+### PCB checks
+- Make sure the trace widths for the buck converter vin is large enough
+- Make sure the buck converter can produce enough current to power the mcu and sensors
+- Verify the fact that the mosfet ground (carrying 6A) is connected to the ground plane
+- Test points
+- Scatter vias all around the PCB.

 ## Safety